jordanmcodes/LCS-Report-podcast-website/README.md

 My footer design was inspired by W3Schools (https://www.w3schools.com/howto/howto_css_fixed_footer.asp)

+All other code for the website was created by me and inspired from the countles lectures by NCC London.
+This includes the html for each page, the css for layout, colors etc, and the embedded youtube videos.
 ## Website design using wireframes
 This website will be a simple yet effective website for my LCS Report podcast.
 This will give our audience a place to see all of our content under one roof.